Best Hydrogen Stocks UK to Watch

 Hydrogen stocks are shares of any company that is involved in the development or sale of hydrogen fuel cell technology.
 The definition of hydrogen stocks is very broad.
 So, many companies that only have a small investment in hydrogen technology may be considered hydrogen company stocks by some investors but not by others.

 As the companies we highlighted above demonstrate, there are many different ways that companies can approach the hydrogen economy.
-For example, they can make electrolyzers and motors like Ballard Power Systems and Cummins.
+For example, they can make electrolysers and motors like Ballard Power Systems and Cummins.
 They can focus on modular hydrogen power generators like Bloom.
-They can modify existing battery-powered systems to use hydrogen like Plug Power.
-Or, they can work on distributing hydrogen for electric vehicles like Fuelcell Energy.
+They can modify existing battery-powered systems to use hydrogen-like Plug Power.
+Or, they can work on distributing hydrogen for electric vehicles like FuelCell Energy.

 Hydrogen technology has been under development for a long time.
-Many of the companies we highlighted have been around for decades, even though they’ve only recently IPO’d or made it on investors’ radars.
+Many of the popular hydrogen companies have been around for decades, even though they’ve only recently IPO’d or made it on investors’ radars.
 The long timeline for hydrogen fuel cell development, from inception to design to production, combined with the historically low demand for hydrogen fuel, all work against hydrogen stocks.